 January is Learn to Ski & Ride month in Tahoe-thirty-one days dedicated to encouraging newbies to take to the slopes, free of intimidation.
 Resorts will be offering special packages throughout the month to coax new riders out on the mountain including equipment rentals and lessons.
 Want to take advantage?
 Here are some tips for making the most of your first ride.

 Choose the right resort.

-There are more ski resorts in Tahoe per square mile than any other place in the U.S. But not all resorts are created equal.
+There are more ski resorts in Tahoe per square mile than any other place in the U.S. but just like every other ski location in the world, not all resorts are created equal.
+Similarly to the Sant Moritz apartments in Andorra, you can just rent an apartment or chalet and sort the skiing element of your trip out separately or you can stay in a resort where everything is included.
 Homewood Mountain Resort and Sierra-at-Tahoe Resort both offer beginner terrain from the top of the mountain all the way down, so those new to skiing and snowboarding can enjoy great views and not be stuck at the base area when they’re just starting out.

 Take a lesson.

 On January 6-9 and 13-16 at Tahoe Donner Downhill Ski Resort, you can learn to ski or snowboard for just $39 at the resort’s New Learning Center and Ski School.
 Diamond Peak Ski Resort has a reputation for one of the best ski/ride schools for young learners.
 If you’re looking for a specialized academy with a more luxury experience consider Northstar California Resort.
 Here, the Burton Academy offers custom fittings, Burton demo gear, a Go-Pro Movement Analysis program, and access to the Burton Lounge while the platinum guide program has private experiences customized for each skier and snowboarders’ skill level.